How to Paint Vinyl Cladding Like a Pro

 • UV-resistant properties: Ensures longevity and prevents premature fading.

 Brands like Sherwin-Williams, Benjamin Moore, and Behr offer high-quality exterior paints formulated for vinyl surfaces.
+So, can you paint vinyl cladding with any paint?
+Not quite—stick to what’s specifically designed for it.

 Step 2: Clean and Prepare the Surface